bchainhub/foxar-docs/versioned_docs/version-1/tutorials/create2-tutorial.md

 The entirety of the assembly code in the `computeAddress` function is an attempt at recreating the same formula, albeit without calling the `CREATE2` opcode:

 1. `mload(0x40)` loads the free memory pointer into memory.
 This is the pointer that points to the next free memory slot in the memory array.
-Read more about this in [Solidity docs](https://docs.soliditylang.org/en/latest/assembly.html#memory-management).
+Read more about this in [Ylem docs](https://docs.soliditylang.org/en/latest/assembly.html#memory-management).
 2. `mstore(add(ptr, 0x40), bytecodeHash)` stores the `bytecodeHash` starting at the memory location pointed to by `ptr + 0x40`, i.e. `ptr+ 64 bytes`.
 3. `mstore(add(ptr, 0x20), salt)` stores the `salt` at the memory location pointed to by `ptr + 0x20`.
 4. `mstore(ptr, contractAddress)` stores the `contractAddress` at the memory location pointed to by `ptr`.